Azure/AML-Kubernetes/docs/AKS-HCI/AML-ARC-Compute.md

 az k8s-extension create --name <extension-name> --extension-type Microsoft.AzureML.Kubernetes --cluster-type connectedClusters --cluster-name <your-connected-cluster-name> --resource-group <resource-group> --configuration-settings enableTraining=True
 ```

 **Please note that the parameters you pass as part of `--configuration-settings` in the command above will decide what ML capabilities are enabled as part of the installation.
 For example, the above command enables AzureML Training on your AKS-HCI cluster.
-If you want to enable both training and HTTP endpoint inferencing, you can use the below command during your installation:**
+If you want to enable both training and HTTP endpoint inferencing, you can use the below command for installation:**

 ```
 az k8s-extension create --name <extension-name> --extension-type Microsoft.AzureML.Kubernetes --cluster-type connectedClusters --cluster-name <your-connected-cluster-name> --resource-group <resource-group> --scope cluster --configuration-settings enableTraining=True enableInference=True allowInsecureConnections=True